arshadshaik/new/README.md

 # new
-Testing github as a starter
+Testing github as a started
-#new line added
+#added a new line